andrelcunha/ottermq/README.md

 ## 🚧 Development Status
 OtterMq is under active development.
 While it follows the AMQP 0.9.1 protocol, several features are still in progress or not yet implemented, including:

-- `basic.consume` command
+- `basic.consume` command for push-based message delivery

-- Message persistence flags
+- Message acknowledgments and recovery
 - Advanced routing and delivery guarantees
+- Memento WAL persistence engine (planned)

 Basic compatibility with RabbitMQ clients is already functional, and more protocol features are being added incrementally.
+See [ROADMAP.md](ROADMAP.md) for detailed development plans.

 ## 📚 API Documentation
 OtterMq provides a built-in Swagger UI for exploring and testing the API.